ipatch/dotfiles/README.md

 <summary>Uncompleted</summary>

+- [ ] #arch how to side scroll with standard wired USB mouse with only a vertical scroll wheel 🤔 ?
+- [ ] #nvim, code folds in this readme `%` do not work when relaunching nvim, have to change html tag for them to work 👎
+- [ ] #treesitter, #tmux config, `tmux.config` needs same love as `polybar.ini`
+- [ ] #treesitter, how to add a commentstring for a specific file ie. `polybar.ini`
+- [ ] #milliondollaridea 🤑, some way to search the youtube transcript in browser to find a specific spot of a video
 - [ ] #arch #i3 when i3 starts firefox loads on 2nd workspace labled `1` instead of `2:web`
   - ...need to wait for al to finish loading or something of that nature 🤔
 - [ ] #arch #tmux add key binding to toggle window display numbers